vexide/website/src/content/releases/vexide-0.4.1.md

 ---
-title: vexide v0.4.1 Changelog
+title: vexide 0.4.1
-description: vexide 0.4.1 released
+project: vexide
-author: gavin-niederman
-tags: ["release"]
 date: 2024-10-08
 ---

 vexide 0.4.1 is a hotfix for a hard-float related issue with VEXos syscalls.

-# Changelog

 ## Fixed